Ahmad-Elmahallawy/Warzone-Game/README.md

 - [ ] toAttack() method in PlayerDriver.cpp
 - [ ] toDefend() method in PlayerDriver.cpp
 - [ ] test everything together
+- [ ] make sure everything is right in the next lab

+## Map
+// add here if you want to remember things to do

+## Order
+// add here if you want to remember things to do

+## Cards
+// add here if you want to remember things to do